Prepare for external corporate audit in the US

 - Protect company interests if controversial matters arise.

-Support is provided to companies:
+Support is provided to companies when:

 - Preparing for IPO, merger or investment round;

-- Undergoing mandatory SEC or IRS audit;
+- Undergoing mandatory SEC or IRS audit, the lawyer will explain how to prepare for an IRS audit;

 - Conducting voluntary audit per investor or board request;